 As well as offering spectacular views of the city, the Eiffel tower houses numerous restaurants and stores and makes for an unforgettable lunch break, although it will set you back a bit financially.
 It’s also impressive at night thanks to the illuminated skyline, and you can really see where the ‘City of Lights’ name came from.
 In fact, it’s so scenic that you shouldn’t be surprised to see one or two proposals during your visit!

 Tickets up the tower are reasonably priced, but the prices vary depending on whether or not you’re willing (or able) to take the stairs versus the lift.
-See here for up-to-date ticket prices.
+If you do plan to come here when you visit Paris, check here for up-to-date ticket prices.

 Disneyland Paris is actually located in Chessy, a small town just over 30 km east of Paris city centre.
 It’s a fantastic place to take children of all ages (and most adults love it too), who can expect to come face-to-face with the characters of their favorite films as they wander around the grounds of the hotels and theme parks.
 Make sure you catch a parade while you’re there too – the sight of their favorite Disney stars marching along in full attire is one your children are unlikely to ever forget.
 They run daily and are usually held at 5:30 pm.

 The Disneyland Hotel is situated just 5 minutes from the Disney Parks and is filled with classic Disney magic.
 In terms of the parks themselves, the rides themselves cater to all ages, with roller coasters, log flumes, musical tours, and even haunted houses.